 The Parisian printing firm of E. Le Deley, located at 73, rue Claude Bernard, was founded by the photographer Ernest Louis Désiré le Deley (1859 to 1917).
 The company was a major publisher of heliotype, black-and-white postcards.
-There are also postcards signed by E. Le D. Paris in 1902, or Elledé, or for the Near East and Turkey, ELD for Le Deley.
-Coloured postcards were also published as early as 1905 when they were at 127 boulevard Sébastopol and 1 rue Tracy, Paris.
+There are also postcards signed by E. Le D. Paris in 1902, Elledé, and, for the Near East and Turkey, ELD.
+Coloured postcards were also published as early as 1905 when they were at 127 Boulevard de Sébastopol and 1 rue Tracy, Paris.
 Around 1911 Le Deley was publishing real photographs postcards.
 In the preceding years he made a series of photographs of the archaeological excavations of Carthage (before the festival of 1907) which he also published, in monochrome.
 He published postcards about the Near East around 1920.
 Finally, he also published the photographs of Müller, a photographer who also sometimes works for the Neurdein brothers.
-He finally edited as official-printer some official documents of the Universal Exhibition of Paris in 1900.25.
+He finally edited as official-printer some official documents of the Universal Exhibition of Paris in 1900.
 After Le Deley’s death, the firm was run by his sons, but went bankrupt in 1930.
-Heliotype printing involved exposing a gelatin film under a negative, hardening it with chrome alum, and printing directly from it26.
-Their undivided-backs included art-work from the Museum of Versailles, the Paris Exposition Universelle in 1900 and a numbered series of tinted images of major London buildings published for the British market.
+Heliotype printing involved exposing a gelatin film under a negative, hardening it with chrome alum, and printing directly from it.
+Their undivided-backs included art-work from the museums of the Paris region, the Paris Exposition Universelle in 1900 and a numbered series of tinted images of major London buildings published for the British market.

 Lederer & Popper, Prague